 The transition to college may be overwhelming, thrilling and even nerve-wracking for your child.
-Parents often feel the exact same.
+Parents often feel exactly the same way.

-While your son or daughter is busy buying new extra-long sheets for their dorm bed and daydreaming about on-campus events, you may be feeling anxious and gloomy about them leaving home.
+While your son or daughter is busy buying new extra-long sheets for their residence hall bed and daydreaming about on-campus events, you may be feeling anxious and gloomy about them leaving home.
 What you’re experiencing is called Empty Nest Syndrome.
 And it’s completely normal.

-The good news is that your child’s future classmates all have parents working through the very same emotions.
-It’s OK to feel sadness but it’s also important to acknowledge the many benefits of empty nesting—get excited about having some extra time to yourself after 18 years!
+The good news is that your student’s future classmates all have parents working through the very same emotions.
+It’s OK to feel sadness, but it’s also important to acknowledge the many benefits of empty nesting—get excited about having some extra time to yourself after 18 years!

 To soften the blow of move-in day, read through Grand Canyon University‘s parental guide to empty nesting.
 We’re here to help you navigate your child’s college debut.

-- Acceptance: Do not bury feelings of sadness, face them head-on.
-Accept that this is not going to be easy but it is going to happen.
-Once you acknowledge your own feelings, you’ll be able to move on and get excited for what lays ahead.
+- Accept the Transition: Do not bury feelings of sadness–face them head-on.
+Accept that this is not going to be easy, but it is going to happen.
+Once you acknowledge your own feelings, you’ll be able to move on and get excited for what lies ahead.

-- Plan Ahead: Instead of wallowing, try and embrace all the new changes.
-Life will certainly be different but it doesn’t have to be bad.
+- Plan Ahead: Instead of wallowing, try to embrace all the new changes.
+Life will certainly be different, but it doesn’t have to be bad.
 Think about the extra time and energy you’ll have to devote to yourself.
 Now’s the time to plan for new career opportunities, hobbies you let fall by the wayside and relationships that may need a little extra TLC.

 - Seek Support: If you’re still having a difficult time dealing with an empty nest, don’t be afraid to seek out help.
 Lean on loved ones for support and find others who have gone through this before.